RaphielGang/Telegram-Paperplane/README.md

 Just coz I'm too lazy, I program it, to make stuff easier.
+This is a userbot, which is equivalent to a telegram client, and it can run on the cloud too.

 This is a userbot, which is equivalent to a telegram client, and it can run on the cloud too.<br/><br/>